DesignOps & Leadership

 I developed an SOP to flag Epics where Features or User Stories lacked a defined persona, signaling the need for grooming or reprioritization.

 This process fostered collaboration between BAs, UX, and PMs/POs, ensuring the backlog remained strategically aligned with user value and the product roadmap.
-I also began automating this SOP to streamline backlog health assessment.

 Outcome